 • Watch out for: The makeshift huts on the beach.
 Perhaps a place to spend the night?
 (Maybe bring your backpacking tent just in case.)

-• Insider Tip: Don’t stop in the parking lot – you can actually drive a bit more down the dirt road.
+• Insider Tip: Don’t stop in the parking lot – you can actually drive a bit more down the road.

 4. Surf everywhere